 No QI Committees

-Believe it or not, quality is a key element to good practice.
+Believe it or not, quality is a crucial element of good practice.
 How do you know how you are doing?
-Well, there is really only one way.
+Well, there is only one way.
 You need to have someone that monitors the quality of the practice.
-Does the practice have morbidity and mortality conferences or peer evaluations?
+Does the imaging business have morbidity and mortality conferences or peer evaluations?
 If your future coworkers are embarrassed to have their work checked, you may be looking at a practice that doesn’t care how they are doing.
 Start thinking about finding a practice that cares about the quality of their work!!!

 No One Cracks A Smile

-I find it a relief when I can crack a joke or say something nice and get a good response.
+I find it a relief to crack a joke or say something nice and get a good response.
 However, some practices take themselves way too seriously.
-Do you really want to be in a practice where everyone is miserable?
+Do you want to be in a practice where everyone is miserable?

 The Almighty Buck Always Rules The Roost

-If you have not learned it yet, you will certainly learn it at some point.
+If you have not learned it yet, you will undoubtedly learn it at some point.
 It is not always about the money.
-Employers need to value ethics, practicality, and hard work over money at many points to run a truly great practice.
+Employers need to value ethics, practicality, and hard work over money at many points to run a genuinely great practice.
 If there is never a time that your future employer factors these attributes above the almighty buck, consider your alternatives!!!

 So There Are Red Flags.
 Now What?